-Addressing Social Determinants of Health in Underserved Populations
+Addressing Social Drivers of Health in underserved populations

 One conference session, “Experiences Addressing Social Determinants of Health in FQHCs,” sponsored by UnitedHealthcare Community Plan of Washington, focused on how community health workers can address SDOH — including housing, food security and employment — that contribute to health disparities.

 Community health workers shared positive experiences of helping individuals in Federally Qualified Health Center (FQHC) environments.
 Noted challenges included little-to-no housing options, hunger and food insecurity, barriers to accessing health care, medical debt, insurance coverage gaps, language barriers, cultural barriers, and lack of employment opportunities.

 As part of this session, we shared a one-page summary of our work with La Casa Hogar, an organization that connects families in Yakima Valley who are Latino with resources and education programs.
 In anticipation of the upcoming expansion of Apple Health, the Medicaid program serving Washington, we wanted to hear from people who may be newly eligible for Medicaid coverage, including people who did not previously qualify due to their immigration status.

 We hosted listening sessions to understand how we can transform the health care system to better support underserved populations.
 In eight sessions that La Casa Hogar and other organizations hosted with 100 Washingtonians across seven counties, we learned: